AnkurSheel/bookland/Bookland/input/posts/2021/2021-05-19-building-a-storybrand/index.md

 ## What should we have on our website?

-> People don’t read websites, they scan them.
+> People don’t read websites, they scan them

 On a website, the images and text above the fold are the things you see and read before you start scrolling down.
 The images and text we use above the fold should either promise to solve a problem or promise an aspirational identity.